ilanaseid/elanstudio/README.md

   NOTE: at this point I had some processes still running and couldn’t start with foreman - need proper workflow for temporarily starting and then cleanly shutting down.

-24. Log into Heroku (note: needs Heroku account access/temporary production access) type `heroku login`
+24. [SKIP THIS] Log into Heroku (note: needs Heroku account access/temporary production access) type `heroku login`

-25. Grab a copy of our data
+25. [SKIP THIS]  Grab a copy of our data
-  type `script/backup_and_pull_production`
+   TODO: FIX THIS TO GET DATA

+   I just go into rails console and copy paste the lines from spree_data.rb

 26. Attempt to start your local server type `foreman start -f Procfile.dev`